AUTHOR'S VIDEOS ON YOUTUBE

 Paul the apostle, announced to the people of Corinth that he did not come to present stories, or teachings, with rhetorical drama, affectations, or oratory.
 He said rather, that he came to "demonstrate" the Spirit of God and demonstrate the "power" of the Gospel.
 (1 Corinthians 2:4).
 This manner of presentation is what I call the transparent messenger.

 God does not want the world to see a man when a Christian is displayed before them.
 He wants the glory of God to be revealed through a messenger who is as transparent as possible.
 When believers come together it is not to exalt any person but to reveal His glory.
 Those who are struggling to find a Spiritual life often have limited choices about who might be an appropriate role model.
 Someone may choose to model themselves after a person whose attributes or credentials reflect personality affectations or performance gifts, such persons may be totally without spiritual insights and knowledge of God.
 Paul states again in 2 Corinthians 10:12, that we should not make ourselves like any who tend to compare themselves to others, he says, to make such comparisons is "not wise" (paraphrased.)

 Our need for spiritual teachers and mentors is principally met by God, through the Spirit of Truth.
 Through prayer and study of Scripture.
 Through the Spirit, God can and does teach us individually.
 But we also grow through having wise and proven Spiritual (not religious) mentors.
 Most of us desire to experience the goodness of God, the Power of God, or the transforming mind-restoring Wisdom of God.

-request.
-But I have perfect faith that He will
+to your request.
+But I have perfect faith that He will do just that.

 "Knowledge makes arrogant, love edifies."